 As Huyton’s old buildings disappeared, new buildings started to appear including The Huyton Suite which was officially opened by Harold Wilson on 5th April 1975 and when the old library building in Westmorland Road was demolished, it was replaced with a new Huyton Central Library building at the top of Derby Road, officially opened by Lady Mary Wilson in April 1978.

-The Derby Road library building itself was eventually demolished but a brand new Huyton Library and Gallery opened in August 1997 in Civic Way (officially opened in 1998), next door to the Huyton Suite (now re-named The Venue).
+The Derby Road library building itself was eventually demolished but a brand new Huyton Library and Gallery opened in August 1997 in Civic Way (officially opened in 1998), next door to the Huyton Suite (later re-named The Venue).

 Another landmark to disappear was the Victorian period Nutgrove Villa in Derby Road.
 However, the Nutgrove Villa name lives on with the busy Knowsley NHS Walk-in Centre (built on the site of the old 1930s library building, Westmorland Road) which opened in December 2005.